simo1c/GateMeClass/manual/readme.md

 <p align="justify">
 GateMeClass (Gate Mining and Classification) is a tool implemented in the R programming language that automates the process of annotation of a cytometry dataset using marker tables.
 GateMeClass consists of two main modules: the training module and the annotation module.
 These modules can be used independently or in a sequence depending on the user's requirements.
 GateMeClass has the capability to learn the marker table from an externally annotated dataset (<i>GateMeClass training module</i>) and apply the corresponding cell labels to a different dataset of interest (<i>GateMeClass annotation module</i>).
-In addition, GateMeClass provides the option to manually define a marker table without relying on a already annotated dataset.
+In addition, you can use GateMeClass with a manually defined a marker table without relying on a already annotated dataset.
 This marker table can then be directly applied to the dataset of interest for cell classification.
 In the following sections we will show how to install and use GateMeClass.

 For the technical details of GateMeClass refer to the pubblication : <i>link to pubblication</i>